brianz98/wickd/README.md

 # Wick&d

-Wick&d is a python library that implements the algebra of second quantization for fermionic systems.
+Wick&d is a Python library for the algebra of second quantization for fermionic systems.
-Wick&d implements Wick's contraction theorem for general Fermi vacua.
+It implements Wick's contraction theorem for general Fermi vacua, making it well-suited for deriving equations in quantum chemistry methods such as coupled cluster, MBPT, and multireference theories.

 <img src="https://github.com/fevangelista/wickd/raw/main/lib/logo.png" width="300">